Pseudoholomorphic Quilts: Application: Morphism between quantum homologies

 If we view $HF(L_{01},L_{01})$ as quilted Floer cohomology for the sequence $(L_{01},L_{01}^t)$, then the relative invariant $\Phi_{\ul{S}_{pop}}$ associated to this quilted pair of pants is exactly the product.
 We can hence use this definition to calculate for all $f,g\in HF(M_0)$

 Here the first and third equality is by definition.
-The middle identity $\Phi_{\ul{S}_{pop}}\circ(\Psi_{L_{01}}\otimes\Psi_{L_{01}}) = \Psi_{L_{01}}\circ\Phi_{S_{pop}}$ follows from gluing the quilted surfaces in different order (using Theorem~\ref{thm:quiltglue}) and homotoping (using Theorem~\ref{thm:inv}) between the two resulting quilted pair of pants surfaces that both have one seam connecting the outgoing end to itself and the two incoming ends on $M_0$, see Figure~\ref{psi ring}.
-The gluing signs are $+1$, in the first case since the incoming patches have one boundary component, in the second case since the outgoing patch has only one incoming end, c.f.\ Theorem~\ref{thm Fglue2}.
+The middle identity $\Phi_{\ul{S}_{pop}}\circ(\Psi_{L_{01}}\otimes\Psi_{L_{01}}) = \Psi_{L_{01}}\circ\Phi_{S_{pop}}$ follows from gluing the quilted surfaces in different order (using Theorem~\ref{thm:quiltglue}) and homotoping (using Theorem~\ref{thm:inv}) between the two resulting quilted pair of pants surfaces that both have one seam connecting the outgoing end to itself and the two incoming ends on $M_0$, see Figure~\ref{psi ring}.\footnote{ When working with orientations, the gluing signs are $+1$, in the first case since the incoming patches have one boundary component, in the second case since the outgoing patch has only one incoming end, c.f.\ the oriented, quilted version of Corollary~\ref{cor Fglue2} in \cite{orient}.}

 This proves that $\Psi_{L_{01}}$ is indeed a ring morphism.

 Similarly, we can write for all $x,y\in HF(L_{01},L_{01})$